-- Well-defined goals the likelihood goals will be accomplished within the scope of this project. - Challenges mitigated the extent to which the applicant understands and discusses the core barriers and challenges the proposed work will face, and the soundness of the strategies and methods that will be used to mitigate barriers. - Reasonable assumptions & timeline the reasonableness of the assumptions used to form the execution strategy (e.g., lab staff participation, timeframe, etc.). - • - Reasonable budget the reasonableness of the overall funding requested to achieve the proposed project and objectives.
+- Well-defined goals the extent to which the stated goals of the project are SMART and the likelihood goals will be accomplished within the scope of this project. - Challenges mitigated the extent to which the applicant understands and discusses the core barriers and challenges the proposed work will face, and the soundness of the strategies and methods that will be used to mitigate barriers. - Reasonable assumptions & timeline the reasonableness of the assumptions used to form the execution strategy (e.g., lab staff participation, timeframe, etc.). - Reasonable budget the reasonableness of the overall funding requested to achieve the proposed project and objectives.
 Please note that lower funding amounts have a better chance of being funded.